 Farm fences are generally flexible in construction and can usually tolerate mine subsidence movements.
 Impacts to fences may include tension loss and changes to post alignment.
-The most vulnerable section of farm fences are gates particularly long gates or those with latches as they are less tolerant to differential horizontal movements and tilts between the gate posts and the ground (MSEC, 2019).
+The most vulnerable section of farm fences are gates particularly long gates or those with latches as they are less tolerant to differential horizontal movements and tilts between the gate posts and the ground.
+Any impacts are expected to be of minor nature and easily repaired (MSEC, 2021).